JorgePe/pyb00st/README.md

    - A few constants
    - A MoveHub class with some methods, including:
      - controlling RGB LED color
-     - controlling Interactive motors (just timed)
+     - controlling Interactive motors  (timed and angle)

-   - The pygatt version also implements:
      - reading Color Sensor
      - reading Distance Sensor
      - reading Motor Encoders
      - reading Button
      - reading Tilt (Basic Mode)
-     - controlling Interactive motors (timed and angle)
-     - controlling WeDo Motors (just dutycycle) - works also with old 9V and PF 1.0 motors
+     - controlling WeDo Motors - works also with old 9V and PF 1.0 motors
+     - reading WeDo 2.0 Tilt Sensor
-     - reading WeDo Sensor (missing some modes)
+     - reading WeDo 2.0 Distance Sensor (missing some modes)

 I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.
-Backporting to pygattlib version is not a priority now.

 **Attention**
 The names of all methods will change very soon.
 Probaly also the names of most internal values.